fagnerdossantos/notes/README.md

 -   Create new notes with ease.
 -   View, edit and delete your existing notes.
--   > Not implemented!
-Store notes locally on your device in a **.
+-   Store notes locally on your device in a **.
 -   User-friendly interface to manage your notes.

 ## Working APP